 Comparisons: Purple Marshlocks is easily identified when in flower.
-Prior to flowering the palmate leaf may resemble other cinquefoils in the Potentilla genus which have yellow flowers.
+Prior to flowering the palmate leaf may resemble other cinquefoils in the Potentilla genus, many of which have yellow flowers.

 Above: The inflorescence is one to a few stalked flowers atop the stems.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The colorful sepals are much longer then the short petals which appear here between but placed above the sepal lobes.
 The stamens arise from the central spongy material and in the center are the numerous carpels each with a style.
 This section enlarges in the fruiting stage.
 2nd photo - the large sepals are hairy and are greenish with purple veining on the underside.
 Just beneath them and shown here pointing downward are 5 small pointed bracts.
 Flower stalks and upper stem parts are all hairy.

 Below: The horizontal creeping stem shown with a leaf rising from it and the stem turning upward to form a flowering stalk.

 Below: 1st photo - a leaf with widely separated lower leaflets.
 2nd photo - the pair of stipules with an unstalked 3-part leaf above.
 3rd photo - the sheath at a stem node.

-Below: 1st photo - the leaf underside is pale in color with a reticulated vein pattern.
+Below: 1st photo - the leaflet underside is pale in color with a reticulated vein pattern.
 Short whitish hairs on the mid-rid.
 2nd photo - another view of a stem node sheath.